world-direct/qpyt/readme.md

 **Note:** We use `mpy-cross` from [mpy-cross on pip](https://pypi.org/project/mpy-cross/).
 This is available for Linux, Windows and MacOS incl ARM Chipset.
-This allows us to use that without downloading the Quectel tools.
+This allows us to compile to .mpy without downloading the Quectel tools.

 Currently the version is pinned to `1.12` because this is the version used in the used QuecPython version. `mpy-cross` emits a binary format that need to match